scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** thunder

 You create a ball of air that explodes in a wave of pressure, hitting all creatures in a 5x5 tile area centered on a point in range.
 Make a spellcasting roll against the creatures Stamina save.
-On success they take 1 wound and 3 wound dice in thunder damage, are pushed out of the spells area, and are dazed until the end of their next turn.
+On success they take 1/3 in thunder damage, are pushed out of the spells area, and are dazed until the end of their next turn.
 On a critical they are knocked prone.
 The shockwave is audable up to a mile away.

-The area increases by 1 and you add a wound die to the damage for every level cast aboth 5th.
+The area increases by 1 and you add 0/1 in thunder damage for every level cast aboth 5th.

 #### Wall of Fire
 *5th level*